CrusaderX/kubernetes/README.md

 ## Kops

-Some configurations for Kops installation users
+Some configurations for Kops installation users.